harsh19/SPINE/README.md

 pytorch 0.3 (along with torchvision) <br>
 tqdm

+#### UPDATE [4th Feb 2020]: A pytorch 1.3 compatible version of this codebase has been released by Jacob Danovitch at following URL: https://github.com/jacobdanovitch/SPINE

 ### Input format requirements

 The input embeddings, that you wish to transform, should be in the following format.
 Each line contains the word and its continuous representation in a space separated format